Amino acid metabolism

 |glutamate + H2O + NAD+||⟶||α-ketoglutarate + NH3 + NADH + H+|

 The glutamate dehydrogenase reaction is reversible in principle, but the affinity of the enzyme for ammonia is low.
 Interestingly, this enzyme can utilize both NAD+ and NADP+ as cosubstrates.
 As we have seen (slide 9.3.1), the former is present in the cell mostly in the oxidized form, which would favor the release of ammonia, whereas the latter is mostly found as NADPH, which would favor ammonia fixation.
-It is not entirely clear what regulatory mechanism, if any, prevents the enzyme from performing both reactions in a cycle, which would simply cause the reduction of NAD+ at the expense of NADPH.
+I have not been able to ascertain what regulatory mechanism, if any, prevents the enzyme from performing both reactions in a cycle, which would simply cause the reduction of NAD+ at the expense of NADPH.

 The urea cycle, part 1: carbamoylphosphate synthetase